Shade Tree Preservation Plans

 Plan Template

-For specific questions about drafting your municipality's shade tree preservation plan, contact Joanne Garton at joanne.garton@vermont.gov.
+For specific questions about drafting your municipality's shade tree preservation plan, or to let us know that your municipality has accepted a shade tree preservation plan, contact Joanne Garton at joanne.garton@vermont.gov.

 Why create a Shade Tree Preservation Plan?